Last updated: April 2026 |

 What if I move to a different state?

-Moving is a good time to review every defensive tool you own.
-Before you relocate, research the new state’s rules on pepper spray, stun devices, knuckle keychains, and striking tools.
-If an item is clearly banned in your new location, it may be safer to sell it, store it with someone in your old state, or dispose of it legally before you move.
+Moving is an important time to re-examine every self-defense tool you own.
+Research pepper spray, stun device, knuckle keychain, and kubotan laws for your new state before you arrive.
+If an item is clearly prohibited, it may be safer to sell, store, or legally dispose of it before relocating.

-Can I carry one type of keychain at home and a different one when I travel?
+Can I carry a different keychain at home versus when I travel?

-Many people choose exactly that approach.
-For example, they may keep pepper spray or a stun device at home (where it is clearly legal) and switch to a personal alarm and kubotan for travel.
-The key is to research each destination and adjust what you carry so you stay within local laws.
+Yes — and many people do exactly this.
+For example, keeping a stun gun or pepper spray at home where it is clearly legal, and switching to a personal alarm and kubotan for travel.
+Research each destination and adjust accordingly.

 17. Practical Compliance Checklist